1Pedro9/CodeInfinityInternApplication/README.md

 Phase 1: Member management using MongoDB.

-Phase 2: CSV file generation and import using arrays and SQLite.
+Phase 2: CSV file generation and import using csv files and SQLite.

 **Phase 1 – Member Management (MongoDB)**
 Phase 1 focuses on capturing and managing member data using MongoDB.
 It includes the following pages: